akka/alpakka/docs/src/main/paradox/mqtt.md

 Java
 : @@snip [snip](/mqtt/src/test/java/docs/javadsl/MqttFlowTest.java) { #run-flow }

+## Capturing MQTT client logging

+The Paho library uses its own logging adapter and contains a default implementation to use `java.util.logging`.
+See [Paho/Log and Debug](https://wiki.eclipse.org/Paho/Log_and_Debug_in_the_Java_client).

 ## Running the example code

 The code in this guide is part of runnable tests of this project.
 You are welcome to edit the code and run it in sbt.